- Home

 Grade 3-5

 View on concept mapData visualization is the use of graphs, charts, and other visual representations to communicate patterns, trends, and relationships in data.
-First step in any analysis—always look at your data before computing.
+Visualizing data before computing any statistics is the most important step in analysis — graphs reveal patterns, outliers, and distribution shapes that raw numbers hide, preventing costly analytical mistakes.

 Definition